viklund/courses/assembly/1611/exercises/illumina_assembly.md

 - Abyss-pe - change k to 49
 - SoapDeNovo - change in the config file avg_ins to 540, use on the command line a K value of 79. **Note**: when using a kmer size greater than 63, you'll need to use `SOAPdenovo-127mer` instead of `SOAPdenovo-63mer`.
+- MaSuRCA - change insert size from 220 to 540, and standard deviation to 50.

 Compare with your HiSeq results.
 Differences?